The 1982 World Rowing Championships took place from 23-29 August in Lucerne. The women’s events had 62 entries from 21 countries.

 Henley Royal Regatta (1-4 July 1982)

-Women had raced at Henley Royal for the first time the previous year, over 1,500m course which seemed to be a compromise that satisfied nobody, being both shorter than the full regatta course and thus requiring a short start to be put in which interrupted the programme, and also longer than the international racing distance.
+Women had raced at Henley Royal for the first time the previous year, over a 1,500m course which seemed to be a compromise that satisfied nobody as it was both shorter than the full regatta course and thus requiring a short start to be put in which interrupted the programme, but also longer than the international racing distance.
 In 1982 the women’s invitation races took place over 1,000m, starting at Fawley, which at least removed one issue with them.

 There was still a limit of four crews per event, but single sculls were added to the programme, along with the coxed fours and double sculls which had been raced in 1981, possibly prompted by Beryl Mitchell’s silver medal at the World Championships.

-It has been said that although these were invitation races, not many invitations were issued.
-In this second year of these test events, designed to assess the feasibility of including a full programme of women’s races over a short course, the invitations were kept to a minimum as the American scullers Lofgren and Pendleton from Long Beach Rowing Association doubled up in the singles and double sculls.
+Not many invitations were issued.
+In this second year of these test events, designed to assess the feasibility of including a full programme of women’s races over a short course, the invitations were kept to a minimum as the American scullers Christine Lofgren and Joan Pendleton from Long Beach Rowing Association, California doubled up in the singles and double sculls.

-For whatever reason the top of GB sweep squad from the eight weren’t involved this year as they had been in 1981.
-Instead, the two British entries in the coxed fours were a crew made up from the next group of sweep squad members, who raced under Henley’s ‘only two clubs get a mention rule’ as Thames RC and Ibis RC, and the GB Junior four which raced as Abingdon RC and Weybridge Ladies ARC.
+For whatever reason, the eight, which contained the top rowers in the GB sweep squad weren’t involved this year.
+Instead, the two British entries in the coxed fours were a crew made up from the next group of sweep squad members, who raced under Henley’s ‘only two clubs get a mention rule’ as Thames RC and Ibis RC, and the GB Junior four which raced as Abingdon RC and Weybridge Ladies ARC – the very first junior women’s crew to race at Henley Royal Regatta (the first junior women’s event, the Diamond Jubilee Cup, wasn’t brought in until 2012, some 30 years later).

 The actual crews were: